1TeaL/DekuRor2/README.md

 ## Latest Changelog, Next update(s)

-- 4.0.0
-    - *THE DEKU REWORK!*
+- 4.0.0 - *THE DEKU REWORK!*
     - *NEW*
     	- The Plus Ultra Meter- a meter has been added that increases based on movement and base skill usage.
     	    - It's used for Mode switching, Float, Danger Sense, Supers and Going Beyond.
-    	    - At max Plus Ultra, once per stage, prevent death, Going Beyond your limits!
-For 60 seconds remain in 100% without any health costs and regenerate health as well.
         - Mark passive
-            -  Deku's Shocking attacks apply a heal mark- after 3 hits heal based on damage dealt.
+            -  Heal and Barrier marks added based on damage type.
-            -  Deku's Stunning attacks apply a barrier mark- after 3 hits gain barrier based on damage dealt.
-            -  Deku's Freezing and Igniting attacks apply both marks.
         - Float passive
-            - Holding jump in the air enables deku to float at the cost of plus ultra.
-Holding down a skill button maintains height.
         - Danger Sense passive
-            - Every 10 seconds, when hit, deku will take reduced damage based on his armor, healing him if the damage is fully negated.
-Freeze the attacker.
-If he is not using a skill, he dodges out of the way and shocks nearby enemies as well.
-Costs 5 plus ultra.
     	- Added 3 modes- each having their own set of skills and a Super.
 Costs 5 plus ultra.
             - When including the one for all versions, each mode has 10 skills!
-            - Power mode- focused on high damage with his punches.
+            - Power mode
-    	    - Shoot Style mode- focused on mobility.
+    	    - Shoot Style mode
-    	    - Quirk mode- focused on the utility quirks deku has.
-All skills cost plus ultra.
+    	    - Quirk mode
     	- Added 3 supers- costs 50 plus ultra.
-            - Power mode- 1,000,000% Detroit Delaware Smash- pulling enemies in with Delaware Smash and then freezing them with a Detroit smash for massive damage.
+            - Power mode- 1,000,000% Detroit Delaware Smash
-            - Shoot Style mode- Final Smash- Dash forward, pulling enemies in and then igniting them with a Final Smash for massive damage.
+            - Shoot Style mode- Final Smash
-            - Quirk mode- Fa Jin- Activate Fa Jin, enabling the use of 100% moves without any health costs as well as boosting damage.
+            - Quirk mode- Fa Jin
         - New Skills
             - Added Gear Shift!
 The 2nd user's quirk, enabling the changing of velocity, bending the laws of physics.
-            - Gear shift activates a buff that multiplies the knockback of attacks.
-            - Gear shift 45% activates a buff that makes attacks pierce enemies and slows them.
-            - Gear shift activates a buff that, ba.
     - *REMOVED*
-    	- Old skills- float, Oklahoma smash, extra skills
+    	- Old skills- float, Oklahoma smash, extra skills, danger sense removed,
     	- Fa Jin buff mechanic and Fa Jin skill
     	- Health Regen that increases at lower health
      - *CHANGED*
-        - CHANGED
-    	- *NEW*
-    	- *NEW*
-    	- *NEW*
-    	- *NEW*
+        - Blackwhip base, 45% and 100% have been reworked.
+    	- Manchester base, 45% and 100% have been reworked.
-        - One for all skills no longer give increased damage and attack speed, just increased armor and movespeed.
+        - One for all 45% and 100%no longer give increased damage and attack speed, just increased armor and movespeed.
-    	    - One for all 100% no longer gives negative regen, instead it's self damage every second based on current health, this allows more methods of mitigation
+    	    - Removed OFA 100%s negative health regen, now it's self-damage instead, allowing more mitigation options.

 - Next update(s)